Explore bacterial and fungal communities in detail across a range of niches with NCIMB's next-generation sequencing (NGS) metagenomics services.

 Metagenomics is the study of genetic material recovered directly from environmental samples.
-It offers a game-changing insight into the microbial diversity within all kinds of environmental niches including water, soil, gut microbiomes, production facilities, fermenters and bioreactors.
+It offers game-changing insight into the microbial diversity.
+NCIMB can analyse samples including water, soil and gut microbiomes, or samples from production facilities, fermenters and bioreactors.

 Benefits and applications of metagenomics

-Many microbes do not grow under laboratory conditions and consequently microbiology techniques that require growth only identify a fraction of the whole community within environmental samples.
-Metagenomics allows you to identify culturable and non-culturable taxa in one assay.
+Many microbes do not grow under laboratory conditions and culture-based techniques only identify a fraction of the whole community.
+Metagenomics identifies culturable and non-culturable taxa in one assay.

-At NCIMB we offer a range of analyses for bacterial community analysis, including 16S or ITS based amplicon metagenomics and whole-genome shotgun approaches.
+At NCIMB we offer 16S or ITS based amplicon metagenomics and whole-genome shotgun approaches.

-While amplicon approaches allow you to quickly understand taxonomic makeup and distribution, the whole-genome approach enables a full interrogation of the underlying genes and pathways within the ecosystem.
+Amplicon approaches allow you to quickly understand taxonomic makeup and distribution in a cost-effective manner.
+The whole-genome approach enables a full interrogation of the underlying genes and pathways within the ecosystem.

 16S Metagenomics - bacteria